-- By taking into account the ascertainable wishes of the child concerned, considering his or her age and understanding. - By working in partnership with the Inclusion Manager, pupil, parents and other agencies. - By participating in appropriate training.
+- By considering the ascertainable wishes of the child concerned, considering his or her age and understanding. - By working in partnership with the Inclusion Manager, pupil, parents and other agencies. - By participating in appropriate training.

 Pupils:

 - Should treat all their peers with respect regardless of any differences. - Take responsibility for their learning to the best of their ability.